 Why is food safety training important?

-In addition to being a requirement for some countries, allowing your employees to attend food safety training shows your concern toward protecting public health.
+In addition to being a requirement for some countries, allowing your employees to attend food safety training shows your concern for protecting public health.
 With adequate food safety training, your food management system becomes fortified with well-learned employees that know the importance of food safety practices.
-In addition, food safety training also improves the productivity of employees and helps reduce company costs by minimizing food safety issues and food wastes.
+In addition, food safety training also improves the productivity of employees and helps reduce company costs by minimizing food safety issues and food waste.

-Having a better appreciation towards food safety through training, allows employees to put a higher value on public health.
+Having a better appreciation of food safety through training, allows employees to put a higher value on public health.
 The skills and knowledge they get from these food safety training programs can also improve their way of living as they apply them to their everyday lives.
 With adequate food safety training, employees become more aware of which practices are critical in producing safe foods.
 This aspect then contributes to the reduction of cases of foodborne diseases.
 When good food safety practices are applied, your food business becomes more appealing to the consumers.

 When should staff receive food safety training?